 No Action Alternative

-Under the No Action Alternative there would be no anticipated effects to local socioeconomics and no effects to environmental justice communities of concern would occur.
+Under the No Action Alternative there would be no anticipated effects to local socioeconomics.

 Preferred Alternative

 Under the preferred alternative, it is anticipated that there would be minor, short-term, temporary positive effects on the local economy.
 Short-term effects include incidental spending by construction workers and the purchase of locally available construction materials.
 Additionally, temporary jobs would be created for construction workers during construction activities.
 Long-term effects include hiring workers for site maintenance and groundskeeping activities.
 The operation of the preferred alternative may result in a social benefit to the residents of Indianola by providing a locked-in rate for electricity which may benefit local businesses and consumers by mitigating potential rate increases for the duration of the power purchase agreement.